Patient education: Anaphylaxis symptoms and diagnosis (Beyond the Basics)

 In teens and adults, peanuts, tree nuts, fish, and crustaceans (shellfish such as shrimp) are the most common triggers.

-Any food, including fruits and vegetables, and some spices and food additives, can cause anaphylaxis.
+Any food, including fruits, vegetables, seeds, and some spices and food additives, can cause anaphylaxis.

 ●Venom from insects, including bees, yellow jackets, wasps, hornets, and fire ants.

-- Latex from natural rubber, found in some latex gloves, balloons, condoms, sports equipment, and medical products
+●Latex from natural rubber, found in some latex gloves, balloons, condoms, sports equipment, and medical supplies.

 ●Allergen immunotherapy ("allergy shots"), such as those given for the treatment of allergic rhinitis (hay fever).

-- Less common triggers include exposure to airborne allergens (such as horse dander), human seminal fluid, and cold temperatures.
+●Less common triggers include exposure to airborne allergens (such as horse dander), human seminal fluid, cold water, or cold air.

 Sometimes a specific trigger cannot be identified, even after a thorough evaluation.
 This condition is called idiopathic anaphylaxis.
-(See "Patient information: Anaphylaxis treatment and prevention (Beyond the Basics)".)
+(See "Patient information: Anaphylaxis treatment and prevention of recurrences (Beyond the Basics)".)

 IgE-mediated anaphylaxis — In most people, anaphylaxis is caused by the presence of proteins called immunoglobulin E (IgE) antibodies.
 IgE antibodies are normally produced in the body for the purpose of fighting certain infections.
 In people with allergies, however, IgE is made in response to noninfectious substances, such as foods, medications, or insect venoms.
 This IgE then sticks to the outside of mast cells in body tissues and basophils, a type of white blood cell.

 In some people with anaphylaxis, the reaction is caused by a process that does not involve allergens and IgE.
 Some people have too many mast cells or overly active mast cells.
 However, the symptoms and treatment are the same.

 ANAPHYLAXIS RISK FACTORS

 Some people are more likely than others to experience anaphylaxis or to develop severe symptoms during anaphylaxis.
 For example, those who have one or more of the following:

 ●Previous sudden severe allergic reaction involving the whole body – People who have had allergic reactions to a particular substance in the past are at increased risk of anaphylaxis.
 However, the severity of past allergic reactions does not reliably predict the severity of future reactions.
 People with mild reactions in the past may experience severe anaphylactic reactions in the future.